Dino1G/Real-Time-Cryptocurrency-Price-Forecasting-System/README.md

 # Real-Time Cryptocurrency Price Forecasting System

 ## Introduction
-This repository contains the code and documentation for a real-time cryptocurrency price forecasting system.
+This repository contains the environment and documentation for a real-time cryptocurrency price forecasting system.
 The system is designed to efficiently ingest and process high-velocity data from the CoinCap API, apply an ARIMA model for forecasting, store the results in a MySQL database, and visualize the data using Grafana.

 ### Authors
 - Yi-Chun Huang
-- Contact: y.huang65@lancaster.ac.uk
+- Contact: dino.1g.yc@gmail.com

 ### Additional Keywords
 Data Engineering, Real-time Data Processing, Cryptocurrency Price Forecasting, Apache NiFi, Python, ARIMA Model, MySQL, Grafana, CoinCap API